WordPress/gutenberg/packages/components/src/navigation/README.md

 The child menu slug.
 If provided, clicking on the item will navigate to the target menu.

+### `hideIfTargetMenuEmpty`

+-   Type: `boolean`
+-   Required: No

+Indicates whether this item should be hidden if the menu specified in `navigateToMenu` is marked as empty in the `isEmpty` prop.
+Used together with the `isEmpty` prop of Navigation Menu.

 ### `onClick`

 -   Type: `function`
 -   Required: No

 A callback to handle clicking on a menu item.

+### `isText`

+-   Type: `boolean`
+-   Required: No
+-   Default: false

+If set to true then the menu item will only act as a text-only item rather than a button.

 ### `title`